New Guinea fruit fly

 - Dacus trivialis Drew

-- Mainly black with clear wings.
+- Mainly black body.

-- Roughly cylindrical
+- Roughly cylindrical and about 5mm long.

 Plant stage and plant parts affected